Phone: 541-375-0522

 Reviews: The Trust Signal That Drives Rankings and Conversions

-Reviews do double duty: they influence your local ranking algorithm and they influence whether a potential customer picks up the phone.
+Reviews do double duty: they influence your local ranking algorithm and they decide whether a stranger actually picks up the phone.

-- Ask for a review immediately after job completion, while satisfaction is high
+- Ask for a review right after the job’s done, while satisfaction is still high

-- Send a direct link via text message to reduce friction
+- Text a direct link to cut friction

-- Respond to every review — positive or negative — professionally and promptly
+- Respond to every review, good or bad, professionally and fast

-- Never buy or fake reviews; Google actively penalizes this and it erodes real trust
+- Never buy or fake reviews.
+Google penalizes it, and it wrecks the trust you’re trying to build

-Contractors who build a steady cadence of authentic reviews consistently outrank competitors who have more traffic but fewer, older reviews.
+Contractors who build a steady stream of real reviews outrank competitors with more traffic but fewer, older ones.

 Local Citations and NAP Consistency

 A “citation” is any online mention of your business Name, Address, and Phone number (NAP).
-Directories like Yelp, Angi, HomeAdvisor, and industry-specific listings all count as citations — and consistency across all of them is a major local ranking factor.
+Directories like Yelp, Angi, HomeAdvisor, and trade-specific listings all count, and keeping them consistent across the board is a real ranking factor.

-- Audit existing listings for inconsistent business names, old addresses, or
+- Audit your existing listings for mismatched names, old addresses, or outdated numbers

 Building Local Authority Through Content and Links